rtm-rs/rtm-rs.github.io/source/content/docs/core/structs.md

 # => "Jane Doe"
 ```

-### How struct classes are determined
+### How struct types are determined

-Mappers will look for struct classes based on `Relation#name`, but this is not restricted
+Mappers will look for struct types based on `Relation#name`, but this is not restricted
 to canonical names of your relations, as they can be aliased too.
 For instance, you may
 define `:admins` relation, which is restricted to users with `type` set to `"Admin"`.
 Then
 if you have a `Entities::Admin` class, it will be used as the struct class for `:admins`